WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 5. What identifier would you use to search for the gene in Uniprot?
 6. Where is this gene’s protein predicted to localise to?
 7. Which Pfam domains is the protein predicted to have?
 Which of these is responsible for its DNA binding activity?
-8. Download the protein alignment of TMUE_2000008757 and its C elegans orthologue.
-Is there any published literature on the C elegans orthologue?
-(Hint: follow the link to the WormBase ParaSite page for the C elegans orthologue and look in the “Literature” tab).
+8. Download the protein alignment of TMUE_2000008757 and its _C. elegans_ orthologue.
+Is there any published literature on the _C. elegans_ orthologue?
+(Hint: follow the link to the WormBase ParaSite page for the _C. elegans_ orthologue and look in the “Literature” tab).

 ## Looking at genomes in WormBase ParaSite <a name="wbps_genomes"></a>